Paul Cominges

 Paul Manuel Cominges Mayorca (born 24 July 1975) is a Peruvian football manager and former player who played as a striker.

 Club career

 Cominges previously played for Coronel Bolognesi, where his nine goals helped guide the club to the Clausura 2007 title.
-He also played for PAOK and OFI Crete in the Greek Super League.
+He also played for PAOK and OFI in the Super League Greece.

 His last season as a footballer was in the 2010 Descentralizado season with José Gálvez FBC.

 International career

 Cominges made seven appearances for the Peru national team, including playing at the Copa América 1997.

+Coaching career

+Cominges won the Peruvian 2nd division championship in 2024 as head coach of Alianza Universidad.

 Personal life

 Cominges is nicknamed 'Papacito' ('Little Daddy') or 'el Increíbe Paul' ("The Incredible Paul"), and is the older brother of midfielder Juan Cominges.